 In the 1970s the recipe of Kola Inglesa was sold to Enrique Heredia Alarcón who owned CEPSA (Compañía Embotelladora del Pacífico), a large Peruvian beverage producer which at that time - among other soft drinks such as Crush and Canada Dry - bottled Pepsi Cola in Peru.

-In 2013 Coco-Cola took countermeasures relaunching the brand as Fanta Kola Inglesa.
+In 2013, Coca-Cola took countermeasures relaunching the brand as Fanta Kola Inglesa.

 Popular mixed drinks and cocktails with Kola Inglesa include